hyecheol123/generic-auth-api/README.md

 - **Login** `POST /login` (with username and password)

   This API let user to signin and retrieve access/refresh tokens from server.
+  Upon the login request, previously generated expired token will be removed from the databases.

   Refresh tokens are stored in the database, while access tokens are not stored.
   On the client side, all tokens are stored as the Cookies.